Deeman2014/Open_edX_Windows7_Installation/7_Install_edX.rst

        * Create the following environment variable: OPEN_RELEASE="aspen.1"
        * Reboot the computer immediately after doing so.

    #.
 Use an already modified Vagrantfile.
-One can be found on this repository: _static/Vagrantfile
+One can be found in this repository: _static/Vagrantfile

    #.
 Modify the newly downloaded Vagrantfile, replacing the default reference with a reference to the aspen.1 version.